NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 I suspect that there has been substantial confusion on this topic, leading to inflated valuations of longtermist projects.
 As an analogy, I at some point [estimated][10] that good headphones provided me with 6K to 100K of value, in terms of better mental health and increased productivity (this is high, but they are absurdly effective for me in both cases).
 If I had no other option, I'm pretty sure I would pay \$6k for good headphones.
 However, I *do* have other options, because you can get some excellent headphones for less than \$500.
 Similarly, if you "value" an expected future life at \$5k, the value of speculative existential risk interventions would seem to be very high.
 But that is not the correct calculation to be making for *willingness to pay*.
 For willingness to pay, you want to be spending your whole budget paying as low a fraction of a penny per future life as possible[^5].

 ## 3. A few tentative thresholds

+Having settled on "willingness to pay" as the relevant question in our case, we proceed to estimate an upper and lower bound thereof from first principles.
+See section 3.3 for links to the models discussed here and their outputs.

 ### 3.1.
 From first principles